 How Long Is Shopify Free Trial?

-You may be wondering how long does Shopify free trial last, and this is a fair question when starting out with selling online with Shopify.
+You may be wondering how long does Shopify free trial last, and this is a fair question when starting out selling online with Shopify.

 Nowadays, Shopify’s free trial is 14-day long, and in some cases, they may extend it a couple of days if you reach out to their support team and request this.